 Besides enabling a company to operate more efficiently, PIM guarantees that the same product details are delivered across every sales channel to the customer in a consistent way.

-PIM safeguards product information by creating a central location for keeping everything up-to-date and accessible across your organization.
-PIM systems integrate with ecommerce platforms and marketplaces to improve product catalogs, pricing, marketing messaging, and more.
+PIM software safeguards product information by creating a central location for keeping everything up-to-date and accessible across your organization.
+It integrates with ecommerce platforms and marketplaces to improve product catalogs, pricing, marketing messaging, and more.

-PIM systems can also push data to non-selling websites that house product data but do not have online checkout, such as a dealer’s website.
+PIM software can also push data to non-selling websites that house product data but do not have online checkout, such as a dealer’s website.

-PIM can be used to house print collateral, such as catalogs, owner’s manuals, sell sheets, and PDF templates.
-Product data can be injected from PIM into various templates, so you don’t have to create every page for every product.
+PIM software can be used to house print collateral, such as catalogs, owner’s manuals, sell sheets, and PDF templates.
+Product data can be injected from PIM software into various templates, so you don’t have to manually create every page for every product.

-Also, PIM systems work with enterprise resource management (ERP) software to import your basic product information right at the beginning of the process.
+Also, PIM software works with enterprise resource management (ERP) software to import your basic product information right at the beginning of the process.
 And PIM can link up with customer relationship management (CRM) systems to pass product data, as well.

 A well-built PIM system will integrate with the systems your business uses to provide a central source of all product-related data.